-An applicant admitted to the Doctor of Ministry degree program who desires to delay beginning study at Austin Seminary must submit a written request for deferment of matriculation to the vice president for enrollment management, with a copy to the associate dean for ministerial formation and advanced studies.
+An applicant admitted to the Doctor of Ministry degree program who desires to delay beginning study at Austin Seminary must submit a written request for deferment of matriculation to the vice president for enrollment management, with a copy to the director of ministerial formation and advanced studies.
 Matriculation can be deferred up to one year.